lpod/lpod-python/doc/level1-fields-and-forms.rst

 of the cell.
 The ``text``, if provided, is a conventional representation of the value according to a display format.

+Text fields use a particular implementation of the generic ``get_text()`` method.
+When called from a text field element, this method returns the text of the element (as it could have been set using the ``text`` property), if any.
+If the element doesn't contain any text, this method returns the value "as is", i.e. without formatting.

+The generic ``set_text()`` method allows the applications to change the ``text`` content of the element at any time, while ``set_properties()`` can set or change any other parameter later.

 Document fields [todo]
 ----------------------